Channel Coding

 If

-numpy array
+NumPy array

 LDPC

-contains the API used for
+The module ldpc.py contains the API used for

-Low-Density Parity Check (LDPC)
+Low-Density Parity Check (LDPC) encoding and

-class for LDPC coding and is derived from the ChanCodeBase
+decoding.
+It implements the class LdpcBase, which is the base class for LDPC coding and is derived

-class.
+from the ChanCodeBase class.
 It also implements the classes LdpcEncoder

-both of which are derived from LdpcBase
+and LdpcDecoder both of which are derived from LdpcBase.

 This implementation is based on 3GPP TS 38.212.

-- class neoradium.ldpc.LdpcBase(baseGraphNo=1, modulation='QPSK', rv=0, txLayers=1, nRef=0)
+- class neoradium.ldpc.LdpcBase(baseGraphNo=1, modulation='QPSK', txLayers=1, nRef=0)

 This is the base class for LDPC coding.
 Both

-classes are derived from this class.- Parameters:
+LdpcEncoderandLdpcDecoderclasses are derived from this class.- Parameters:

-baseGraphNo (int (default: 1)) – The base graph used by the LDPC encoder/decoder.
+baseGraphNo (int) – The base graph used by the LDPC encoder/decoder.
 It can be either 1 or 2.
-The choice of base graph determines the maximum code-block size (8448 bits for base graph 1 and 3840 bits for base graph 2).
-The base graphs are defined as \(H_{BG}\) in 3GPP 3GPP TS 38.212, Tables 5.3.2-2 and 5.3.2-3.
+The choice of base graph determines the maximum code block size (8448 bits for base graph 1 and 3840 bits for base graph 2).
+The base graphs are defined as \(H_{BG}\) in 3GPP TS 38.212, Tables 5.3.2-2 and 5.3.2-3.

-modulation (str (default: 'QPSK')) –
+modulation (str) –

 Modulation Scheme